atarr3/campvideo-data/README.md

 ## Figure and Table Replication
 All figure and table replication scripts are named after the figures and tables they replicate.
 For example, [``figure5.R``](scripts/figure5.R) recreates Figure 5, and [``tableS14-6.py``] recreates Appendix Table S14.6.
 Note that some scripts create multiple tables or figures.

-The full list of figures and tables and the associate replication code is given below.
+The full list of figures and tables and associated replication code is given below.

 | Result        | Language | File                                                         |
 | :------------ | :------- | :----------------------------------------------------------- |